websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/using-dispatch.md

 1. (Optional) Use the settings editor to define properties for the Dispatch Task that are injected into it at runtime.

-   These settings can be used to fine tune execution flow or even pass further to underlying job.<!--Could you clarify what you mean by "pass further to underlying job"?-->
+   These settings can be used to fine tune execution flow and more.

    All settings added in this way are soft-coded, so you can configure your Dispatch Tasks in runtime without having to edit and redeploy the Executor's code.